 - Fill the required information in the Connection Profile page.

 - Upload the miniOrange plugin’s metadata file and click on the Import Metadata button.
-You can download it from the Service Provider info tab of the plugin.
+You can obtain plugin metadata from the Service Provider info tab of the plugin.

 - Verify the configured URLs and clicks on the Save button on the top right corner of the pop-up window.